ettebaDwop/DareyProject8/Load Balancer with Apache.md

 # Optional Step – Configure Local DNS Names Resolution
-Sometimes it is tedious to remember and switch between IP addresses, especially if you have a lot of servers under your management.
+Sometimes it is tedious to remember and switch between IP addresses, especially if you have a lot of servers being  managed.
-What we can do, is to configure local domain name resolution.
-The easiest way is to use /etc/hosts file, although this approach is not very scalable, but it is very easy to configure and shows the concept well.
+The solution here would be to configure local domain name resolution.
+The easiest way is to use */etc/hosts file*, although this approach is not very scalable, but it is very easy to configure and shows the concept well.
 So let us configure IP address to domain name mapping for our LB.

 ```